Rumeysakeskin/ASR-fine-tuning-for-low-resource-languages/readme.md

 Open the `tokenizer_for_sub_word_encoding_CTC_model.ipynb` script in the Colab and create your custom tokenizer for your dataset.

 **Note:** You can find more information about subword tokenization in [Finetuning CTC models on other languages](https://github.com/NVIDIA/NeMo/blob/main/tutorials/asr/ASR_CTC_Language_Finetuning.ipynb) for your language.

-### Sub-word Encoding CTC Model

-A sub-encoding model accepts a sub-word tokenized text corpus and emits sub-word tokens in its decoding step.
-This repository will detail how we prepare a CTC model which utilizes a sub-word Encoding scheme.

-We will utilize a pre-trained Citrinet model trained on roughly 7,000 hours of English speech as the base model.
-We will modify the decoder layer (thereby changing the model's vocabulary) for training.

 #### Load Citrinet model